hemure/taskboard-Kanbanboard/README.md

 # taskboard
 Configurable Kanban board with react-beautiful-dnd.
+Looks perfect in Chrome.
+In Firefox an Edge there are problems and Safari I have not tested.

 # Features:
 - The board layout is defined in a JSON config object.